Yeztugo® (lenacapavir)

 This document is in response to your request for information regarding Yeztugo® (lenacapavir [LEN]) and the PURPOSE 1 study.

-The use of FTC/TAF for prevention of HIV in cisgender women is investigational and has not been approved by any regulatory authority.
+The use of FTC/TAF for prevention of HIV-1 in individuals at risk of HIV-1 from receptive vaginal sex is investigational and has not been approved by any regulatory authority.
 The full indication, important safety information, and boxed warning(s) are available at:

 www.gilead.com/-/media/files/pdfs/medicines/hiv/yeztugo/yeztugo_pi;